 NEPA changed the game.
 When it was signed into law, it required the federal government to "use all practicable means to create and maintain conditions under which man and nature can exist in productive harmony.”
 NEPA creates accountability—a system to study and challenge how proposed development projects would affect the environment & human communities, including if an alternative project or no project at all would be better for the environment and public.

-NEPA forces the government to consider a few key things before moving forward with a development project:
+NEPA forces the government to consider key things before moving forward with a development project:

 Essentially, NEPA does two key things: it 1) mandates that development projects perform an environmental & human health study, and 2) consider the public’s voice in decision-making.
 Now, a proposed project must conduct an environmental study by an independent third-party.
 These studies are either an Environmental Assessment (a faster, less thorough process for smaller projects) or an Environmental Impact Study (a longer, very thorough process for large, controversial, or impactful projects).

 Then, the public can support or challenge the proposed project through 30-day comment periods or public forums that allow communities, outdoor advocates, and organizations like The Wilderness Society and Outdoor Alliance to fight for public land protections.

 Back to my beginning example: say there’s a mine being proposed right on your favorite trail in your nearby national forest.
 The private company that’s building a mine will lease the land from the government, and thanks to NEPA, it has to study how the mine will affect the environment and public health and consider the community before it can be built.